 corporations, corporate governance, splitting the roles of CEO and Board Chair

 Fairfax, Lisa, "Separation Anxiety: A Cautious Endorsement of the Independent Board Chair" (2014).
-Faculty Scholarship at Penn Law.
+Faculty Scholarship.
 2414.